 Dark Acadenia FAQsGet the answers to Dark Academia’s most frequently asked questions.

-Dark Academia enthusiasts romanticize the idea of attending an elite university or boarding school and enjoy activities such as reading, writing, studying, and discussing philosophy.
-They also appreciate art, music, and films that have a melancholy or intellectual tone, or occult and supernatural themes.
+- Appreciate art, music, and films that have a melancholy or intellectual tone, or occult and supernatural themes.

 Article References & Further Dark Academia Reading

 - Bennett, C., Rascoe, F., & Givens, M. (2023-01-27).
 “What Is Dark Academia?” smartech.gatech.edu.
 Georgia Tech Library.
 Retrieved 2023-02-06.

 - Edwards, Caroline (2020-04-24).
 “Dark Academia is the witchy literary aesthetic sweeping TikTok”. i-d.vice.com.
 Vice Media.
 Retrieved 2023-02-06.